mhoffman/kmos/doc/source/tutorials/run_model_gui.rst

 After successfully exporting and compiling a model you get two files: kmc_model.so and kmc_settings.py.
-These two files are technically all you need for simulations.
+These two files are really all you need for simulations.
 So a simple way to view the model is the ::

   kmos view